Step by Step Guide for Cleaning Your Own Dryer Vent

 Step 3: Brush Out the Vent

 Go outside and remove the vent cover.
-Then insert your dryer vent cleaning brush at the higher end of the vent, turning it clockwise and moving it up and down to loosen lint.
+Then, insert your dryer vent cleaning brush at the higher end of the vent, turning it clockwise and moving it up and down to loosen the lint.
 The lint will fall out of the lower end.
 (You can also use a dryer vent brush that attaches to a drill for easier cleaning.)

 Use a broom and dustpan or your ShopVac to vacuum the loose lint.